 As you open the app, you will see a monkey called Abby, who drives a train.
-And in every train journey, there is a small puzzle.
-This puzzle includes small tasks like — fixing a toy, identify different shapes, find out the toy of given color etc.
+And on every train journey, there is a small puzzle.
+This puzzle includes small tasks like — fixing a toy, identify different shapes, find out the toy of a given color, etc.

 Suitable Age: The puzzles are basic and good for kids between 2-4 years.